radargun/radargun/docs/benchmark_configuration/general.md

 ### Architecture

-In order to be able to benchmark distributed caches RadarGun is using a master/slave architecture in which the RadarGun control node (*Master*) coordinates multiple cluster nodes (*Slaves*).
-Each slave runs as an independent process, that handles one of the nodes of the benchmarked cluster.
-The Master has the following responsibilities:
+In order to be able to benchmark distributed caches RadarGun is using a main/worker architecture in which the RadarGun control node (*Main*) coordinates multiple cluster nodes (*Workers*).
+Each worker runs as an independent process, that handles one of the nodes of the benchmarked cluster.
+The Main has the following responsibilities:

-* parse the configuration (see *Configuration* section bellow), and based on that give work to slaves
+* parse the configuration (see *Configuration* section bellow), and based on that give work to workers
-* the unit of work the master gives to slaves is named *stage*, here are the stages that might constitute an benchmark run:
+* the unit of work the main gives to workers is named *stage*, here are the stages that might constitute an benchmark run:

-    * ServiceStartStage - master broadcasts this stage to all slaves.
-Each slave will start an distributed cache node, and, after it it started acknowledge to the master.
-Once master has acknowledgment from all slaves it will move to the next stage.
+    * ServiceStartStage - main broadcasts this stage to all workers.
+Each worker will start an distributed cache node, and, after it it started acknowledge to the main.
+Once main has acknowledgment from all workers it will move to the next stage.
-    * ClusterValidationStage - now that all the nodes are started, the master will ask all the slaves to verify that they are part of the cluster.
-Each slave verifies and acknowledge to the master.
-Once master has acknowledgment from all slaves it will move to the next stage.
+    * ClusterValidationStage - now that all the nodes are started, the main will ask all the workers to verify that they are part of the cluster.
+Each worker verifies and acknowledge to the main.
+Once main has acknowledgment from all workers it will move to the next stage.
-    * BasicOperationsTest, warmup - when the slaves receive this stage, they will execute an set of read and write operations on each node of the cluster.
+    * BasicOperationsTest, warmup - when the workers receive this stage, they will execute an set of read and write operations on each node of the cluster.
 The purpose of this is to to simulate a production environment by allowing the hot spot to kick in.
     * BasicOperationsTest - this is the actual test that will be monitored for performance.

-* after broadcasting a stage to *all* slaves, the master will block until *all* slaves acknowledge the stage execution was finished, then move on to the next stage.
+* after broadcasting a stage to *all* workers, the main will block until *all* workers acknowledge the stage execution was finished, then move on to the next stage.
 If an error appears at any point (e.g. one of the nodes doesn't pass ClusterValidation stage) then the benchmark will be terminated.

 For a complete reference of the architecture behind RadarGun please refer to the [Design documentation]({{page.path_to_root}}architecture/design_documentation.html)

 ### Configuration

 Here is where you can find the complete example (see `conf/benchmark-dist.xml`).
 This section will take each individual element and detail it.
-An important aspect is the fact that the configuration is only defined on the master, and it defines the way in which the master coordinates the slaves.
+An important aspect is the fact that the configuration is only defined on the main, and it defines the way in which the main coordinates the workers.

 *Root element*